skmanzg/FraudDectectionProject2023/README.md

 IS_FRAUD

 5. Import table from data/Fraud_Detection.csv

-(Check the tablespace storage size)
+Check the tablespace storage size.
+If storage is lack, execute this command in SQL:
+ALTER DATABASE DATAFILE 'dbf path' resize size;
+Type the storage size you want in 'size' space.

 6. Execute SQL_work.sql